GeneralDynamicInformationSoftware/postgrate/README.md

 ### `migrationsTableName`

-The `migrationsTableName` option allows you to set a cusom table name in which to store migration records.
+The `migrationsTableName` option allows you to set a custom table name in which to store migration records.
 Make sure that this name does not conflict with other tables in your database.
 Once set, there is currently no way to update this configuration option within a project.

+### `seedDirectory`

+The `seedDirectory` option is how you set `seed` directory name.
+It can contain a file called `seed.sql` that you can run to seed data into the database.

 ## Commands